Liam and Frankie Davison award

 Entrants can write about any issue in women’s health that interests them.
 Previous submissions have included fictional and non-fictional pieces addressing a broad range of issues including anorexia, child marriage, pregnancy in third world countries, assisted reproductive technology and violence against women.

 Applications are open to students in their final three years of secondary school (Years 10, 11 or 12 in Australia and Years 11, 12 or 13 in New Zealand).

 Up to two awards are offered each year; the winning entrant(s) will receive $1000 in AUD or NZD as applicable, based on country of residence.

 How to apply

-Applications for the 2022 Liam and Frankie Davison award closed on 29 April 2022.
-The 2023 round will open in February next year.
+Applications for the 2023 Liam and Frankie Davison award will open later in the year.

 All applications must include a completed application form and an original literary piece of 500–1000 words on any topic of interest in women’s health (examples might include an opinion piece on a social issue, a short story, a report etc.).

 In 2022, we received more than 35 entries from senior secondary school students in Australia and New Zealand, exploring a range of issues in women’s health including body image concerns, violence against women, miscarriage, abortion and menstruation.